Yaseen-Haffejee/Parallel-Computing-Assignment/README.md

 In order to run everything just run: make

 Note that a graph is initally randomly generated.
 You can set the number of vertices within the makefile before you run make.
 You should also set the number of threads/processes there.

+### Serial Implementation:
+The serial implementation which is used as the baseline , is as follows.
+The function takes in the Adjacency Matrix , the source vertex and the number of vertices in total.
+We then create a distances vector which will store the distance from the source to each vertex, initially all these distances are large numbers besides the distance from the source to itself , which is 0.
+We also set up the Visited vector which states whether or not a vertex has been visited, initially all the entries are false.
+We then loop through each vertex and find the vertex with the shortest distance that has not been visited yet, we can call this vertex u.
+We then mark the vertex as visited.
+Thereafter, we loop through each vertex and check that if the current distance in the distance vector, i.e the distance from the source to this vertex,  is larger than the distance from the source vertex to the vertex u plus the distance from u to the current vertex.
+If it is larger , we update it to be this smaller distance.
+We do this for each vertex and then upon completion, we return the distance vector which will have the shortest distance from the source vertex to each vertex in the graph.
+This is used to compare the parallel results and ensure the parallel implementations are correct.

 #### OpenMP Implementation: